VerdictAI

 Frequently asked

-Should I trust Amazon star ratings for flashlights?
+How much should I trust the Amazon star ratings on these flashlights?